 The best visa option for your employees will depend on the nature and duration of work.

-What You Need to Obtain a Democratic Republic of the Congo Work Visa
+Requirements to Obtain Democratic Republic of the Congo Work Visas

 Work with your nonnational hires to gather the legal documentation they need to begin working in-country.
 Keep in mind that your company will need to furnish some documents as proof of the employees’ contracts in your country of business.
 Each employee will need the following: